Welcome

 • Compensation is calculated using the contract rate on the balance of the purchase price (less deposit if buyer is paying).

-• Under the SCs, either party may be liable; under the SCPCs, only the buyer is liable.
+• Under the SCs, liability depends on relative fault; under the SCPCs, only the buyer is liable where buyer default causes delay.

-• A notice to complete makes time of the essence and sets a final deadline for completion.
+• A notice to complete makes time of the essence and sets a 10 working day deadline for completion.

-• Failure to complete after a notice to complete allows the innocent party to rescind and claim damages.
+• Failure to complete after a notice to complete allows the innocent party to rescind, forfeit or repay the deposit (as applicable), and claim damages.

-• Common law damages may be claimed for additional loss, but double recovery is not permitted.
+• Common law damages may be claimed for additional loss, but double recovery is not permitted; contractual compensation and any forfeited deposit must be credited.

 Key Terms and Concepts